Bernard Fowler: Songwriting and projects

-Fowler has been asked to collaborate on songs from other artists.
+Fowler was asked to collaborate on songs from other artists.
 One such person has been Ron Wood in writing and composing songs for his solo albums.
 Fowler and Wood have co-written several songs and recorded them on Wood's albums.

 In 2006, Fowler released his first solo album, Friends with Privileges, on Sony Japan.
 This is his first entirely solo effort, however, he has had a significant number of rock and roll and R&B heavyweights in the music industry working with him.
 They include Ron Wood, Darryl Jones and Lisa Fischer of Rolling Stones fame; studio session musician and record producer Waddy Wachtel, the Red Hot Chili Peppers, Robert Plant, Dave Abbruzzese (formerly of Pearl Jam), Joe Elliot (of Def Leppard), and Ivan Neville.
 His newest project is called the IMF's.

 In May 2011, he appeared as a special guest joining Argentine musician Charly Garcia playing a concert in Montevideo, Uruguay.